gigalixir/gigalixir-cli/docs/source/main.rst

 Prepare Your App
 ----------------

 If you have an existing app or want to use :bash:`mix phoenix.new`, follow the steps in :ref:`modifying existing app`.
-If you are starting a project from scratch, the easiest way to get started is to clone the the `gigalixir-getting-started`_ repo.
+If you are starting a project from scratch, the easiest way to get started is to clone the `gigalixir-getting-started`_ repo.

 .. code-block:: bash